State of New Jersey Common Pension Fund D Lowers Stock Holdings in Fortinet, Inc. (NASDAQ:FTNT)

 State of New Jersey Common Pension Fund D decreased its position in shares of Fortinet, Inc. (NASDAQ:FTNT – Get Rating) by 1.0% during the fourth quarter, according to the company in its most recent filing with the SEC.
 The institutional investor owned 395,995 shares of the software maker’s stock after selling 3,925 shares during the quarter.
 State of New Jersey Common Pension Fund D’s holdings in Fortinet were worth $19,360,000 at the end of the most recent quarter.

-A number of other large investors also recently modified their holdings of FTNT.
-Alliancebernstein L.P. increased its holdings in Fortinet by 17.2% in the 3rd quarter.
-Alliancebernstein L.P. now owns 23,140,642 shares of the software maker’s stock valued at $1,136,900,000 after acquiring an additional 3,403,145 shares during the last quarter.
+A number of other large investors also recently modified their holdings of the company.
+Alliancebernstein L.P. lifted its stake in shares of Fortinet by 17.2% during the 3rd quarter.
+Alliancebernstein L.P. now owns 23,140,642 shares of the software maker’s stock valued at $1,136,900,000 after buying an additional 3,403,145 shares in the last quarter.
 First Trust Advisors LP increased its holdings in Fortinet by 15.1% in the 3rd quarter.
 First Trust Advisors LP now owns 4,950,474 shares of the software maker’s stock valued at $243,216,000 after acquiring an additional 650,645 shares during the last quarter.
 Marshall Wace LLP increased its holdings in Fortinet by 28.3% in the 3rd quarter.
 Marshall Wace LLP now owns 4,851,276 shares of the software maker’s stock valued at $238,344,000 after acquiring an additional 1,069,367 shares during the last quarter.
 Pictet Asset Management SA increased its holdings in Fortinet by 3.0% in the 3rd quarter.
 Pictet Asset Management SA now owns 4,433,688 shares of the software maker’s stock valued at $217,827,000 after acquiring an additional 130,693 shares during the last quarter.
 Finally, UBS Asset Management Americas Inc. increased its holdings in Fortinet by 8.3% in the 3rd quarter.
 UBS Asset Management Americas Inc. now owns 4,171,555 shares of the software maker’s stock valued at $204,948,000 after acquiring an additional 318,942 shares during the last quarter.
 Hedge funds and other institutional investors own 64.35% of the company’s stock.

+A number of brokerages have issued reports on FTNT.
+Stifel Nicolaus lifted their price target on shares of Fortinet from $64.00 to $72.00 and gave the company a “buy” rating in a report on Wednesday, February 8th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Fortinet from $53.00 to $63.00 in a report on Wednesday, February 8th.
+BTIG Research downgraded shares of Fortinet from a “buy” rating to a “neutral” rating in a report on Friday, January 13th.
+Guggenheim assumed coverage on shares of Fortinet in a report on Monday, January 23rd.
+They issued a “neutral” rating on the stock.
+Finally, Morgan Stanley boosted their target price on shares of Fortinet from $69.00 to $70.00 and gave the stock an “overweight” rating in a report on Wednesday, February 8th.
+Seven analysts have rated the stock with a hold rating and twenty-three have assigned a buy rating to the company.
+Based on data from MarketBeat, Fortinet presently has an average rating of “Moderate Buy” and an average price target of $70.11.

 Fortinet Stock Performance